Filter Options

 Where should I go on a 7-day safari in Kenya?

 “As there are so many amazing parks and reserves in Kenya, you might have a difficult time deciding where to go on a 7-day safari.
 The good news is that you can’t go far wrong.
 You’ll have a great time wherever you choose to go.
 Most well-known is the Masai Mara National Reserve.
-The wildlife viewing is superb and if you time your visit well, you have a chance of seeing the great migration.
-To get away from the crowds, consider staying in the exclusive Mara North Conservancy.
+The wildlife viewing is superb and if you time your visit well, you have a chance of seeing the great wildebeest migration.
+To get away from the crowds, consider staying in one of several exclusive wildlife conservancies situated on Maasai land outside the reserve proper.
 Also not to be missed is Amboseli National Park.
 You can see most African megafauna here, but it’s the elephants that really steal the show.
 Lone bulls carrying impressive tusks and big breeding herds can be seen on their daily traverse over dusty plains to the swamps.
 On a clear day, you’ll catch them in front of Mt Kilimanjaro for that perfect photo.
 Another favorite is Lake Nakuru National Park, a convenient stop en route to the Masai Mara NR.
 Not only is the park teeming with wildlife, most notably rhinos and tree-climbing lions, it also protects a large Rift Valley lake and big flocks of flamingos, pelicans and other aquatic birds.
 An off-the-beaten-track option, feasible on a 7-day safari, is to head to Kenya’s arid north.
 The twin national reserves of Samburu and Buffalo Springs offer great viewing of elephant and leopard, as well as many dry-country animals not found further south, such as Grevy’s zebra, reticulated giraffe and gerenuk.”

 4